 What do I get for my membership?

-We've learned that the 4x4 community is plagued with clubs that burn out, fly by night promoters and other unethical characters.
+We've learned that the 4x4 community is plagued with clubs that burn out, fly by night promoters, and other unethical characters.
 The Road Legal 4WD Association believes that transparency is very important.
 We do things right, hold the proper legal filings, pay our taxes, use accredited/licensed accountants, and make the money flow available at our annual meetings.
-The Director works with the advisory and grant boards to make sure proper checks and balances exist.
+The President works with the advisory and grant boards to make sure proper checks and balances exist.
 Bylaws are written so if a chapter folds, they must donate remaining funds and items back to the main foundation which is then recirculated to the current chapters via more grants.
 We even ask our members for thoughts and opinions in these forums.
 Notice you can even comment on every article and page we post on our site!